kurogit/arduino_pong/README.md

 Arduino CMake uses gcc-avr to compile the c++ code.
 This means that exceptions are disabled by default(-fno-exceptions).

-I additionally apply the following restrictions:
+The following restrictions are additionally applied:

 -   No use of RTTI (-fno-rtti).
 RTTI costs time and space.
 I don’t plan to use any or much inheritance.
 -   No dynamic memory allocation.
 While Arduino supports `operator new`, i will not use it.